 The following courses are required for all elementary education majors.
 This major is designed for the student whose primary interest is teaching in the elementary classroom, grades kindergarten to sixth.
-Content in each methods course will include instruction on teaching the objectives and goals in the Next Generation Sunshine State Standards and/or the Florida Standards.
+Content in each methods course will include instruction on teaching the objectives and goals in the Next Generation Sunshine State Standards, the Florida Standards and/or the B.E.S.T.
+Standards.